stonkyoloer/ai-powered-options-trade-analyzer/README.md

 2. Pulls **live option chain and Greeks data** from Tastytrade.
 3. Filters and ranks option trades using **defined rules and real‑time risk metrics**.
 4. Outputs the **Top 3 highest‑probability trades** in a clean table.

-The goal is to remove noise, automate the heavy data lifting, and focus only on **high‑quality trades with clear probabilities and defined risk**.

 ---